Kemptville Mixed Doubles Fall Classic

 Tie-Breaking System

-- If tied teams did not play each other, LSD Totals determine the tie-break.
+- If tied teams did not play each other, LSD totals determine the tie-break.

 - If still tied, compare sequentially: